 How will you use WooCommerce product list?

 I hope this tutorial has helped you understand how to create WooCommerce product list views for your own website, as well as examples of product lists in action.

-I’d love to hear how you use product lists on your own WooCommerce website.
+I’d love to hear how you use product lists or WooCommerce custom fields on your own website.
 Please leave your comments below.